kethan1/WinTmp/README.md

 # WinTmp

-This is a Python module used to getting temperatures of the CPU and GPU in windows.
-If this module doesn't work, please open an issue!
+WinTmp, short for Windows Temperature, is a Python module that enables easy access to the temperatures of the CPU and GPU in Windows.

-This module needs to be run as administrator.

-Install:
+This module requires administrator privilages to access the sensor data.
+Please ensure that your code is run with admin privilages.

+Install using `pip`:
 `pip install WinTmp`

+WinTmp exposes two functions:
+ - `CPU_Temp()`
+   - Returns the temperature of the CPU as a float.
+ - `GPU_Temp()
+   - Returns the temperature of the first GPU found as a float.

 In admin command prompt type `python`.
 Demo: